-By not eating meat, we protect the climate without giving up excellent taste.
-For vegetarians and vegans, there are versatile recipes that make the banquet - regardless of the abstinence from meat - a culinary delight.
+By not eating meat we protect the climate, but do not have to give up excellent taste.
+For vegetarians and vegans, there are now versatile recipes that make the banquet even meatless to culinary delights.
 Take your time and plan your individual holiday menu.
-Try complicated recipes in advance, so that they succeed right off the bat on Christmas.
-Even if the feast is not exclusively meatless, it is worthwhile to replace one or the other food with a meatless alternative.
+Try complicated recipes in advance so that they succeed on the holidays right off the bat.
+Even if the feast should not be exclusively meatless, it is worthwhile, especially at Christmas to replace one or the other food with a meatless alternative.

 10. Fair Christmas greetings

 You can send Christmas greetings by e-mail in order to save time and CO2.
 There are numerous providers for designing personal greeting cards and directly send them online.
 If you still want to personally sign and send your Christmas mail, use postcards and envelopes made of recycled paper or other sustainable materials such as bamboo or cork from manufacturers who ensure social responsibility and environmentally friendly production.
 Remember to post climate-neutral shipping (as gogreen).